benlongcroft/Nitely-Code-Base/Orfic/README.md

 codebase.
 ___
 ###Typing and Naming Customs
-All modules and functions should be typed with no underscores.
-The start of a new word should be denoted by the capitalisation of the next word.

-_i.e_

-    def NewFunction(param, param2):
-        pass
-_is correct_
+All modules and functions should follow snake_case naming customs inline with PEP008 python style guides

 All variable names within the scope of a function that are local should be lowercase and spaces between words should be denoted via a `_`